seyyah/me/awesome.md

 - Clean code for ionic project: <https://github.com/previousdeveloper/ionic-best-structure>
 - This is a little demo project to show how to implement a hybrid application with the Ionic Framework: <https://github.com/mastix/Ionic-Weather-Application>
 - Must-have plugins for Ionic Framework: <http://www.gajotres.net/must-have-plugins-for-ionic-framework/>
+- Pour material design into your Ionic hybrid apps for all the sexy and no complexity.
+Now unlock the depth, motion & ink specs of Google's material design with easy-to-add-on classes.: <http://ionicmaterial.com/>

 ### Demo